A generalization of the Lorentz ether to gravity with general-relativistic limit: Introduction

 \section{Introduction}

+Thus, the aim of this paper is to propose a generalization of the classical Lorentz ether to gravity.
+It is a theory on Euclidean space and absolute time $\R^3\otimes \R$, with preferred coordinates.
+They will be denoted $\x^i,\t$ in contexts where the preferred frame (absolute time) is important, and $\x^\a$ (with $\t=\x^0$) for the preferred space-time coordinates.
+We also consider general systems of coordinates, which will be denoted with $x^\mu$.
+We use the corresponding indices to denote partial derivatives: latin indices $\pd_i$ for derivatives $\frac{\pd}{\pd \x^i}$ in the preferred spatial coordinates, $\pd_0$ for $\frac{\pd}{\pd \t}= \frac{\pd}{\pd \x^0}$ in the preferred time, lower greek indices $\pd_\a$ for $\frac{\pd}{\pd \x^\a}$ in preferred coordinates, and larger greek indices $\pd_\mu$ for $\frac{\pd}{\pd x^\mu}$ in general coordinates.
+Similar conventions hold for other tensor indices, so that $g^{ij}$ denotes only the $3\times 3$ matrix of spatial components of $g^{\a\b}(\x^\a)$ in preferred coordinates.

-The aim of this paper is to propose a generalization of the classical Lorentz ether to gravity.
-The theory we have named ``General Lorentz Ether Theory'' (GLET) is a metric theory of gravity, with a Lagrangian which has the GR Lagrangian as a limit $\Xi,\Upsilon\to 0$:
+The theory, which we have named ``General Lorentz Ether Theory'' (GLET), is a metric theory of gravity, with a Lagrangian, which has the GR Lagrangian as a limit $\Xi,\Upsilon\to 0$:

+This Lagrangian is not covariant, thus, a preferred system of coordinates $\x^\a$ and in particular a preferred time $\t=\x^0$ are presupposed.

-On the other hand, the theory is defined like a classical ether theory, that means, a classical condensed matter theory in a Newtonian framework $\mathbb{R}^3\otimes\mathbb{R}$: We assume classical condensed matter variables (density $\rho$, velocity $v^i$, pressure tensor $p^{ij}$) which follow classical conservation laws (Euler and continuity equations):
+On the other hand, the theory may be interpreted as a classical ether theory, that means, a classical condensed matter theory in a Newtonian framework $\mathbb{R}^3\otimes\mathbb{R}$: We assume classical condensed matter variables (density $\rho(\x,\t)$, velocity $v^i(\x,\t)$, pressure tensor $p^{ij}(\x,\t)$), which follow classical conservation laws (Euler and continuity equations):

-together with Lagrange formalism and a connection between them as required by Noether's theorem.
-The only ``strange'' assumption is that the pressure tensor should be negative definite.
+together with a Lagrange formalism and a connection between them as required by Noether's theorem.
+The only ``strange'' assumption is that the pressure tensor $p^{ij}$ should be negative definite.

-The transformation of this theory into a metric theory of gravity is defined by the following simple definition of the gravitational field $g_{\mu\nu}$:
+The transformation of this theory into a metric theory of gravity is defined in the preferred coordinates $\x^\a$ by the following simple definition of the effective gravitational field $g_{\a\b}(\x^\a)$:

-Matter fields $\varphi^m$ are identified with other degrees of freedom (material properties) of the ether.
-The general axioms do not specify these material properties.
+Matter fields $\varphi^m$ have to be identified with other degrees of freedom (material properties) of the ether.
+The axioms of the theory, as far as considered here, do not specify the material properties of the ether.
 Therefore, they do not fix the matter degrees of freedom and the matter Lagrangian.
-But the general axioms are already sufficient to derive the general Lagrangian (\ref{L}) and the Einstein equivalence principle (EEP).
+There may be different ether models, which lead to theories with different matter fields.
+For a particular proposal for the fermions and gauge fields of the standard model of particle physics see \cite{clm}.
+Nonetheless, the general axioms considered here are not only sufficient to derive the gravitational part of the general Lagrangian \eqref{L}, but also allow to derive the Einstein equivalence principle (EEP) for the matter fields.
+Moreover, we obtain well-defined conservation laws with local energy and momentum densities for the gravitational field.